Shopping Cart ( )

 In addition to that, probiotics might also help to improve their mood, improve fur and skin appearance, and reduce bad breath.

-Probiotics are categorised as a supplement, which consist of live “good” bacteria that naturally live in a dog’s digestive tract.
+Probiotics are categorized as a supplement, which consist of live “good” bacteria that naturally live in a dog’s digestive tract.

 There are many species of bacteria.
 Some of them live in the small intestine and some in the large intestine.